Russia's consumer prices rise 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW, Sept 12 Russia's consumer prices rose 0.1 percent in the week to September 10 after rising 0.2 percent in the previous week, the Federal Statistics Service said on Wednesday.
+MOSCOW Aug 22 Russia's consumer prices rose 0.1 percent in the week to Aug.
+20, after staying flat in the previous period, the Federal Statistics Service said on Wednesday.

-This brings inflation since the start of the year to 4.9 percent compared to 4.6 percent in the same period of 2011.
+This brings inflation since the start of the year to 4.7 percent, compared to 4.9 percent in the same period of 2011.

-Russia's Economy Ministry expects inflation to accelerate in September to between 0.5 percent and 0.6 percent, following a 0.1 percent rise in August.

 The central bank aims to keep full-year growth in consumer prices within its target of 5-6 percent after inflation hit a post-Soviet record low of 6.1 percent in 2011.

-According to the Reuters monthly poll in late August, economists forecast a 6.7 percent full-year rise in the CPI index.
-(Reporting by Jason Bush; Editing by Andrey Ostroukh)
+According to the Reuters monthly poll in late July, economists forecast 6.6 percent full-year rise in the CPI index.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)